INSURANCE TECH

 When data contradicts lived experiences

-Light user testing confirmed the rate transparency module as the most well-received concept — but surfaced a credibility gap.
+Light user testing pointed toward the rate transparency module as the most well-received concept — but surfaced a credibility gap that hadn't been anticipated.
 Explanations referencing area risk factors were being challenged by users whose personal experience didn't match.

 "I haven't seen a single accident in this area in the last year.
 Why does your data say otherwise?"